Comparing Allianz (ALIZY) & Its Peers

-Allianz (OTCMKTS: ALIZY) is one of 31 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its competitors?
-We will compare Allianz to similar businesses based on the strength of its analyst recommendations, valuation, risk, earnings, dividends, institutional ownership and profitability.
+Allianz (OTCMKTS: ALIZY) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its peers?
+We will compare Allianz to similar businesses based on the strength of its analyst recommendations, earnings, institutional ownership, profitability, risk, valuation and dividends.

+This table compares Allianz and its peers top-line revenue, earnings per share (EPS) and valuation.

-0.2% of Allianz shares are held by institutional investors.
-Comparatively, 66.6% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
-24.9% of shares of all “Insurance agents, brokers, & service” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+0.2% of Allianz shares are owned by institutional investors.
+Comparatively, 66.6% of shares of all “Insurance agents, brokers, & service” companies are owned by institutional investors.
+24.8% of shares of all “Insurance agents, brokers, & service” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

+Allianz has a beta of 1.24, suggesting that its stock price is 24% more volatile than the S&P 500.
+Comparatively, Allianz’s peers have a beta of 0.70, suggesting that their average stock price is 30% less volatile than the S&P 500.

-This is a breakdown of current recommendations for Allianz and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Allianz and its peers, as provided by MarketBeat.com.

 |Sell Ratings